 Of significance to the binding analysis is the fact that the LPAR LIC is distributed between processors, and is also reentrant.
 There is therefore the potential for interference between different instances of the LPAR LIC.
-This is overcome by the use of semaphores, locks, and a single system logical processor, which serializes LPAR actions where global processing is required (as in Section Binding of Configuration in SE and LPAR).
-The correct implementation of these serialization mechanisms is a correctness and not an effectiveness issue, except for possible covert timing channels caused by the serialization, which are identified in the construction vulnerability analysis.
+This is overcome by the use of semaphores, locks, and a single system logical processor, which serializes

+LPAR actions where global processing.
+The correct implementation of these except for possible covert timing 'construction vulnerability analysis. serializatio n mechan nisms is a correctness and not an effectiveness issue,